AMReX-Codes/amrex-tutorials/Docs/source/Hypre_Install.rst

    with the AMReX finalized output.

-Building with Hypre via CMake
+Building with HYPRE via CMake
 -----------------------------

 #.
 Follow the directions above for cloning, configuring, make installing